Foundation Credential vs Method Training:

 What if I'm not sure whether I need foundation credentialing or method training first?

 If you're starting from scratch and want a credential that travels across any barre format, foundation comes first — you build versatile professional competency, then add a method specialty later if and when you need one.
 If you're certain you'll teach at a studio that uses a specific branded method, you'll likely need that method's training too.
 Most career instructors end up with both.
 The order depends on your immediate teaching opportunity.
+More on what barre instructor training covers →

 More questions?
 View the full FAQ → or call +1 602-755-8995